risc0/risc0/website/api/zkvm/quickstart.md

 RISC0_DEV_MODE=0 cargo run --release
 ```

 Note that since proofs are now being generated, the execution time will be significantly longer than when running in dev-mode.
-Consider using [Bonsai] to generate proofs remotely, as it will likely be significantly faster than running proofs locally.
+To create a proof with the zkVM on your own machine, we recommend at least 16 GB of RAM.
+To avoid these hardware requirements, consider using [Bonsai] to generate proofs remotely, as it will be significantly faster than running proofs locally.
 You can [request access] to Bonsai to set additional flags.

 ### Executor Statistics